-and an all-American end for the setting." football team in his senior year, and Co., a Chicago machine tools manufacturer.
+and an all-American end for the setting." football team in his senior year, Skoglund is presently and Co., a Chicago machine tools manufacturer.

-duties as Alumni President. completes their two new dorms."
+duties as Alumni President, completes their two new dorms."
 Skoglund will also serve as an ex officio member of the Board of Trustees, as a result of Board action last fall.